Harry & Bunnie

 Harry & Bunnie is a Malaysian animated television series created by the Malaysian-based company, Animasia Studio.
 It follows young wannabe magician Harry who invents magical tricks to impress his friends, but always in vain.
 Meanwhile, his mischievous stage rabbit Bunnie always ends up stealing the limelight with his ongoing mission to steal Harry's magic wand.
 Harry always creates elaborate plans to take back his wand but always fails in the end.

 The show is a non-dialogue slapstick comedy with 78 episodes with all of them 7 minutes each.
-This show is no longer running on Netflix, Disney Channel and other channels.
+It was formerly on Netflix, Disney Channel, and other channels.